Pseudo-Generalized Dynamic View Synthesis from a Video: Clarification for Baseline Results on NVIDIA Dynamic Scenes

 Here we clarify the difference for baseline results in~\tabref{tab: nvidia} and the original paper~\citep{Li2022DynIBaRND}.
 We transcribe baseline results from~\citet{Li2022DynIBaRND}.
 However, we find:

 1) DynIBaR is unable to render full images in some cases.
 The official code only evaluates areas of renderings where DynIBaR produces content.
-It hence does not necessarily evaluate on full images.\footnote{\url{https://github.com/google/dynibar/blob/02b164144cce2d93aa4c5d87b418497286b2ae31/eval_nvidia.py\#L383-L396}} We argue this favors DynIBaR, especially for ``full image'' and ``static area'' evaluation.
+It hence does not necessarily evaluate on full images.\footnote{\url{https://github.com/google/dynibar/blob/02b164/eval_nvidia.py\#L383-L396}} We argue this favors DynIBaR, especially for ``full image'' and ``static area'' evaluation.
 In contrast, for ``dynamic area'' evaluation, the dynamic mask already eliminates the need for evaluation on areas that are not rendered by DynIBaR. \tabref{supp tab: dynibar} Row 3-2~\vs~3-3 verifies this hypothesis: the difference between evaluating \textit{with or without} DynIBaR's rendering mask is more apparent on ``full image'' and ``static area'' evaluations.
 Note, for DVS and NSFF, the results are maintained no matter whether we use DynIBaR's mask or not (see row 1-3~\vs~1-4 and 2-2~\vs~2-3).
 This is because DVS and NSFF are able to render full images.
 Based on this finding, in~\tabref{tab: nvidia}, we use Row 3-3 from~\tabref{supp tab: dynibar} for DynIBaR results since~\tabref{tab: nvidia} conducts evaluation on full images.

 2) There are discrepancies between quantitative results of \textit{full image evaluations} for DVS from different public versions of~\citet{Li2022DynIBaRND}: row 1-1 and 1-2 in~\tabref{supp tab: dynibar} are for results from version 1/2 and 3 respectively.\footnote{v1: \url{https://arxiv.org/pdf/2211.11082v1.pdf}; v2: \url{https://arxiv.org/pdf/2211.11082v2.pdf}; v3: \url{https://arxiv.org/pdf/2211.11082v3.pdf}.} We find that our reproduced results in row 1-3's ``full image'' evaluation section do not match any of the public versions entirely.
 Specifically, our reproduced PSNR (row 1-3) aligns well with the corresponding PSNR from v3 (row 1-2) while our reproduced SSIM and LPIPS (row 1-3) match the corresponding metrics in v1/2 (row 1-1).
 Since we reproduce quantitative results by running the official code on rendered images provided by authors, we choose to use our reproduced results for the DVS results in~\tabref{tab: nvidia}.
 Namely, we use row 1-4 for DVS results since we evaluate without DynIBaR's masks.
-Similarly, we use \tabref{supp tab: dynibar}'s row 2-3 for \tabref{tab: nvidia}'s NSFF results.
+Similarly, we use row 2-3 in~\tabref{supp tab: dynibar} for the NSFF results in~\tabref{tab: nvidia}. }